sethen/rocket-science/README.md

 * [Leetcode 704](https://leetcode.com/problems/binary-search/description/)

 ## Sliding Window
-You can find all of these implementations at [./src/algorithms/sliding-window](./src/algorithms/sliding-window)
+You can find all of the implementations of **Sliding Window** at [./src/algorithms/sliding-window](./src/algorithms/sliding-window)

 ## Max Sub Array
-You can find the implementation of Max Sub Array at [./src/algorithms/sliding-window/max-sub-array/index.ts](./src/algorithms/sliding-window/max-sub-array/index.ts)
+You can find the implementation of **Max Sub Array** at [./src/algorithms/sliding-window/max-sub-array/index.ts](./src/algorithms/sliding-window/max-sub-array/index.ts)

-The Max Sub Array problem involves finding the contiguous subarray within a given array of integers that has the largest sum.
+**Max Sub Array** problem involves finding the contiguous subarray within a given array of integers that has the largest sum.

 ### Steps
 * Start from the first element and keep a running sum of the current sub array
-* If the running sum becomes negative, reset it to the current element (because a negative sum would reduce the overall max)
+* If the running sum becomes negative, reset it to 0 (because a negative sum would reduce the overall max)
 * Track the max sum encountered during the process
 * Continue until all elements have been processed

 ### Example
-For an array `[-2, 1, -3, 4, -1, 2, 1, -5, 4]`, the max sub array is `[4, -1, 2, 1]`, with a sum of `6`.
+For an array `[-2, 1, -3, 4, -1, 2, 1, -5, 4]`, the **Max Sub Array** is `[4, -1, 2, 1]`, with a sum of `6`.

 ### Time Complexity
-`O(n)`, where n is the number of elements, using Kadane's Algorithm, which processes each element once.
-The max sub array problem is useful in scenarios that require finding the largest sum in a sequence of numbers, such as financial analyses or performance evaluations.
+`O(n)`, where `n` is the number of elements, using Kadane's Algorithm, which processes each element once.
+The **Max Sub Array** problem is useful in scenarios that require finding the largest sum in a sequence of numbers, such as financial analyses or performance evaluations.

 ### Resources
 * Python implementation - [Maximum Subarray - Amazon Coding Interview Question - Leetcode 53 - Python](https://www.youtube.com/watch?v=5WZl3MMT0Eg)